Mohammed A.F. Al-Rawi

-Mohammed A. F. Al-Rawi (1952 - 2003) was a Medical Specialist/Physician, the president of Baghdad University, the chairman of the Iraqi Doctors Union, and the Ex-dean of College of Medicine University of Baghdad at the time of his death.
-Following the 2003 invasion of Iraq, Al-Rawi was reinstated as president of Baghdad University by US Deputy Proconsul Robin Raphel in May 2003 but he opted not to serve in this position while the country is under foreign control.
+Mohammed A. F. Al-Rawi (1952 - 2003) was an Iraqi medical specialist/physician, the president of Baghdad University, the chairman of the Iraqi Doctors Union, and the former dean of College of Medicine University of Baghdad at the time of his death.
+Following the 2003 invasion of Iraq, Al-Rawi was reinstated as president of Baghdad University by US Deputy Proconsul Robin Raphel in May 2003 but he opted not to serve in this position while the country was under foreign control.

 Academic qualifications and career

 Al-Rawi was a professor at Baghdad University College of Medicine.
-He gained the UK MRCP degree in Medicine.
+He gained the UK MRCP degree in medicine.
 He was a member of the Arab Board of Medicine and a member of the Iraqi Board of Medicine.

 Medical school and postgraduate years

 Al-Rawi entered Baghdad University College of Medicine in September 1971.
-Although he was already a full member in the Baath party, he kept a low political profile initially.
-It is said that he was following in the foot steps of his uncle, who helped him by promoting his Baath Party career.
+Although he was already a full member in the Ba'ath party, he kept a low political profile initially.
+It is said that he was following in the foot steps of his uncle, who helped him by promoting his Ba'ath Party career.

 He worked closely with the Students Union (National Union of Iraqi Student, NUIS).
 He was known to be affable, outgoing and gregarious.

 Despite his political interests, he was dedicated academically and behaved like a model medical student who rarely missed a lecture.
 Although he was not the top of his class, he achieved a reasonably high marks on merits.
-After graduation with M.B.Ch.B. in 1977, he became a lecturer in Physiology in Baghdad University College of Medicine.
+After graduation with M.B.Ch.B. in 1977, he became a lecturer in physiology in Baghdad University College of Medicine.

 Al-Rawi was soon sent to the UK to achieve the MRCP degree.
 With him, there were several other newly graduated doctors who mostly ended up returning to Iraq to raise the profile of their medical institutions.